jaywink/socialhome/docs/api.rst

+.. _api:

 API
 ===

-Socialhome has a (work in progress) REST API.
-This allows (in the future) to build clients, bots and alternative frontends.
+Socialhome has a REST API.
+This allows to build clients, bots and alternative frontends.

+Note, some parts of the API are still work in progress and thus changes could still happen.

 API routes
 ----------